Enterprise-CMCS/managed-care-review/services/app-web/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## pa11y
+`pa11y` is a tool for accessibility testing. `pa11y-ci` is a tool to against the list of urls declared in the config file or a sitemap (if configured).
+To run locally, you need to global install [pa11y-ci](https://github.com/pa11y/pa11y-ci) `npm install -g pa11y-ci`.
+For context,  By default, pa11y uses the WCAG2AA standard.

+If you would like to run pa11y against individual urls or with custom config as part of local development, consider installing plain ol' [pa11y](https://github.com/pa11y/pa11y)  `npm install -g pa11y`.
+This allows you to do things like `pa11y --runner axe --runner htmlcs --standard WCAG2AAA http://localhost:3000`.

+To adjust warning levels, ignore certain types of warnings, or create actions (such as button clicks or user login) that happens in test runs reference the [pa11y configuration docs]((https://github.com/pa11y/pa11y#configuration).

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).